-Even in normal and happy times, for a family to live comfortably, an efficient ‘UTILITY ROOM’ is a must!!
+Even in normal and happy times, for a family to live comfortably, and efficient ‘UTILITY ROOM’ is a must!!

 In this article we shall discuss the important aspect of the ‘utility room’, and what should go into making your utility room effective, efficient and functional.
-Utility room, and usage thereof is something a home buyer needs to consciously think about both before and after purchasing the dream home.
-In fact, a dream home is possible only with a well-planned, and a well thought-out utility room!
+Utility room and usage thereof is something a home buyer needs to consciously think about both before and after purchasing the dream home.
+In fact, a dream home is possible only with a well-planned, and well-thought-out utility room!

-With forced confinement due to pandemic, those who were earlier not interested in owning a home of their own have also begun to realize the importance of it.
-Lot of people who earlier thought of owning smaller or studio apartments closer to their place of work are also re-thinking and becoming inclined toward bigger home even if these are away from their place of work.
+With forced confinement due to pandemics, those who were earlier not interested in owning a home of their own have also begun to realize the importance of it.
+A lot of people who earlier thought of owning smaller or studio apartments closer to their place of work are also re-thinking and becoming inclined toward bigger homes even if these are away from their place of work.
 Besides the number of bedrooms, ONE utility room to cater to the entire family is a must-have!!

-Infact, the dream home now needs to be more ‘real’ home in terms of meeting the demands of space utilisation, and having special focus on UTILITY, especially during trying or crippling circumstances like a lockdown.
+In fact, the dream home now needs to be a more ‘real’ home in terms of meeting the demands of space utilisation, and having a special focus on UTILITY, especially during trying or crippling circumstances like a lockdown.

 Importance of ‘Utility’ area in our apartment or independent home

-Although general utilities like water, electricity, gas-connection, Wi-Fi connection etc. are part of utilities of the apartment, the residents need a utility area or a separate utility room for washing machine, dryer, manual-drying of clothes, storing house-keeping related things like home/kitchen cleaning materials, broom, mop, gas-cylinder, as well as other storage items.
+Although general utilities like water, electricity, gas connection, Wi-Fi connection etc. are part of the utilities of the apartment, the residents need a utility area or a separate utility room for washing machine, dryer, manual-drying of clothes, storing house-keeping related things like home/kitchen cleaning materials, broom, mop, gas-cylinder, as well as other storage items.

 Unlike independent bungalows, the space available is limited in an apartment.
-With many floors, and limited square foot area available, the balcony, study, puja or kitchen is NOT the space people want to use to keeping washing/cleaning equipment and many more bulky storage items.
+With many floors, and a limited square foot area available, the balcony, study, puja or kitchen is NOT the space people want to use to keep washing/cleaning equipment and many more bulky storage items.

-A utility room is normally stationed right adjacent to kitchen in apartments or independent homes.
+A utility room is normally stationed right adjacent to the kitchen in apartments or independent homes.

 Meaning and Uses of a ‘Utility room’

 Therefore utility room offers several uses, however, it essentially serves as an area for laundry purposes.
-This room is well-equipped with all the laundry equipment, additives and accessories such as a washing machine, front-loading tumble dryer, boards for and the electric-iron.
+This room is well-equipped with all the laundry equipment, additives and accessories such as a washing machine, front-loading tumble dryer, boards and electric iron.

-Utility room is also meant for use as used for cupboard/wardrobe/closet and storage.
-The ‘Utility room’ is actually meant to be for closet, since a closet (hidden wardrobe) is meant to keep personal belongings that are kept away.
+The utility room is also meant for use as used for cupboard/wardrobe/closet and storage.
+The ‘Utility room’ is actually meant to be for the closet, since a closet (hidden wardrobe) is meant to keep personal belongings that are kept away.

-The literal meaning of closet is: a small ‘private’ room or cabinet for storing clothing, food or kitchen utensils.
-Hence, even the ‘utility room’ needs to give the home owner a sense of ‘carefully guarded privacy’ inside the ‘utility room’.
+The literal meaning of a closet is a small ‘private’ room or cabinet for storing clothing, food or kitchen utensils.
+Hence, even the ‘utility room’ needs to give the homeowner a sense of ‘carefully guarded privacy’ inside the ‘utility room’.

-In places where winters are harsh or tends to have changing weather like rains, the utility room would could contain or store ‘seasonal clothing’ like winter clothing, rain protection over-coats, umbrellas, etc. that do not find daily use.
+In places where winters are harsh or tend to have to change weather like rains, the utility room would contain or store ‘seasonal clothing’ like winter clothing, rain protection over-coats, umbrellas, etc. that do not find daily use.

-The Utility spaces storage spaces would contain other appliances as well, which would generally be located next to the kitchen considering the daily usage factor.
+The Utility space storage spaces would contain other appliances as well, which would generally be located next to the kitchen considering the daily usage factor.

 Adequate ventilation, furnaces, water connection, drainage, and water heater need to be well-incorporated in this room.

-We even find more shelves and garbage storing ducts in the utility, since it is cordoned-off from the rest of the home.
+We even find more shelves and garbage storing ducts in the utility since it is cordoned off from the rest of the home.
 This ensures that the rest of the home does NOT get too congested.
-Hence, the utility room takes all the burden of the home, and makes for a convenient.
+Hence, the utility room takes all the burden of the home and makes a convenient.

-Ten Tips to designing a ‘fully functional’ utility room
+Ten Tips for designing a ‘fully functional’ utility room